bananaturtlesandwich/UE4-Modding-Guide/Engine.md

 ![](Images/Fara_Texture.png)

 ### Setting up
-- Open Unreal Engine 4.25 and create a blank game project with no starter content
+- Open up your version of Unreal Engine 4 and create a blank game project with no starter content(You can include this if you want it doesn't really matter)
 ![](Images/UE.PNG) ![](Images/UE2.PNG) ![](Images/UE3.PNG)

 - Go into edit > project settings and uncheck use pak file